nasa/SROMPy/docs/example.rst

 Approach a) Piecewise-constant approximation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A simple piecewise-constant approximation to the output (maximum displacement) can be generated with the 𝚂𝚁𝙾𝙼𝚂𝚞𝚛𝚛𝚘𝚐𝚊𝚝𝚎 class using the input SROM formed previously and the calculated maximum displacement samples:
+A simple piecewise-constant approximation to the output (maximum displacement) can be generated with the SROMSurrogate class using the input SROM formed previously and the calculated maximum displacement samples:

 .. code-block:: python